Nice & the Côte d'Azur

 Alternatively you could see world-famous Fondation Maeght, an independently run art gallery that showcases some important works of modern art, including a collection of Chagall's pieces.
 St Paul is also close to the famous Le Petit Vigneau offering a delicious selection of locally grown wines.

-We enjoy a Standard Class journey on the fantastic Train des Merveilles today, travelling from Nice.
-We relax on board, admiring the ever-changing scenery of the Roya Valley on our way to Tende.
+With free time today, you could enjoy a journey on the Train des Merveilles, travelling from Nice.
+You relax on board, admiring the ever-changing scenery of the Roya Valley on our way to Tende.

-We depart Nice and travel on the high speed service to Lille.
+We depart Nice and travel on the high speed service to Paris.
 We then connect with the direct Eurostar service homeward to London, enjoying another light meal aboard and arriving in the evening.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.